Tell us a little about yourself

 What makes your course different?

 The outdoor courses have many unique features.
-We are lucky to have such a fantastic environment full of different opportunities on our doorstep in Cumbria.
+We are fortunate to have access to a fantastic environment full of diverse opportunities right on our doorstep in Cumbria.

-We are lucky to be able to teach in an experiential and emergent way that opens many possibilities for a diversity of learners.
-We are lucky that our students rise to the challenges we set them to be creative and independent learners.
-We learn from many great residentials both in the UK and mainland Europe.
+We teach in an experiential and emergent way that opens up possibilities for a wide range of learners.
+Our students rise to the challenges we set, becoming creative and independent learners.
+We learn from many great residentials, both in the UK and mainland Europe.

 What advice would you give to students considering studying on this course?